easonchai/hacktoberfest-challenge-1/README.md

 ## Fixed ✅

-- [x] Example fix, copy this as a template!
+- [x] Example fix, copy this as a template!=
 - Hello!
 There!

 ## Getting Started 🗺️

 - There are 5 bugs 🕷️ found in the source code of the Python project.
 Find it, solve it, and open a PR!
 - There are **additional freebie pull requests** you can claim by modifying this README file and:
-  - Add instructions
+  - Add instructionsasdasd
   - Fix typos
   - Be creative! (e.g. What is Hacktoberfest about?)
 - Not interested in fixing the README?
 Modify the source code!
 Add comments, refactor code, mess around!